 … I-90, I-82 or Blewett Pass closes

-… an airlift cannot fly in or out due to weather
+… an airlift cannot fly due to weather

 … you need medical care

-Life Support is dedicated to raising the needed funds to enhance medical services within Upper Kittitas County.
-The EMS and medical infrastructure must advance now.
+Life Support is a volunteer organization dedicated to raising the necessary funds to strengthen Emergency Medical Services (EMS) within Upper Kittitas County.
+The fire and EMS infrastructure must advance now.
 Recreational use is growing at an alarming rate that will only serve to add more limitations to an already underserved area.

-The four distinct seasons, enjoyed by the thousands of residents that live here, attract over 2 million visitors annually.
-In addition to those who come to “play”, 12 million people pass through this stretch of I-90 en-route to other destinations each year.
+The four distinct seasons, enjoyed by the residents that live here, attract over 1 million visitors annually.
+In addition to those who come to “play,” 10 million people annually travel this stretch of I-90 en-route to other destinations each year.

 80% of the Upper County is publicly held by federal and state agencies.
-That land, while providing the rich views and recreational opportunities that make the area so desirable, contribute no tax base to local fire and rescue districts.
+That land, while providing the rich views and recreational opportunities that make the area so desirable, contributes no tax base to Fire and EMS.